someretical/someretical.github.io/content/posts/setup-windows-terminal-powershell-wsl/index.md

 4. `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine` to allow unsigned scripts to run.
 This may require an admin terminal.

-5. `New-Item -Path $PROFILE -Type File -Force` create a new profile
+5. `New-Item -Path $PROFILE -Type File -Force` create a new profile.

 6. The profile can be found at `~/Documents/Powershell/`.
 Add `oh-my-posh init pwsh --config "gruvbox" | Invoke-Expression` to it.